-The professional staff of Tanglewood Middle School includes 42 classroom teachers who are divided into seven teams.
-In addition, there are three full-time inclusion teachers and three special education teachers.
+The professional staff of Tanglewood Middle School includes 44 classroom teachers who are divided into seven academic teams.
+There are also nine related arts teachers and five special education teachers.
+In addition, there are three full-time inclusion teachers and two self-contained special education teachers.
 The administrative staff consists of a full-time principal and 3 assistant principals.
-The student-teacher ratio in core academic classes is typically 18.1:1.
+The student-teacher ratio in core academic classes is typically 17:1.